DarkBlooming/osint-case-studies/README.md

 All data was collected from **publicly available sources**.
 No hacking or unauthorized access was performed.
 The mention of any domain, IP address, or organization **does not imply illegal activity** unless confirmed by competent legal authorities.
+The structure and layout of the report are taken from the following repository: https://github.com/oryon-osint/investigation-templates/

 ---